LLM-Driven Cost-Effective Requirements Change Impact Analysis: Acknowledgement

 \section{Acknowledgement}

-This work is supported by NSERC of Canada under the Discovery and CRC programs, the H2020 COSMOS European project, grant agreement No. 957254, the Research Ireland grant 13/RC/2094-2, and the Luxembourg National Research Fund under grant number C23\allowbreak/IS\allowbreak/17958091\allowbreak/PLAITO.
+This work is supported by NSERC of Canada under the Discovery and CRC programs, the H2020 COSMOS European project, grant agreement No. 957254, the Research Ireland grant 13/RC/2094-2, and the Luxembourg National Research Fund under grant numbers C23\allowbreak/IS\allowbreak/17958091\allowbreak/PLAITO and NCER22/IS/16570468/NCER-FT.